 Geography and climate

-Rising in the Eastern Caribbean, Dominica is a mountainous island with magnificent woods and more than three hundred rivers.
+Rising in the Eastern Caribbean, Dominica is a mountainous island with magnificent forests and more than three hundred rivers.
 Year-round high temperatures and lots of rain define its tropical surroundings.
 Rare varieties of birds and plants, among other varied flora and fauna, abound on the island.

 Fauna and flora

-Dominica's rich fauna makes it sometimes referred to as the "Nature Island".
-Among the more than 175 species of birds on the island is the threatened imperial parrot.
-There is also a range of plant life in its jungles, some of which are only found on Dominica.
+Dominica's diverse fauna is sometimes referred to as the "nature island".Among the about 175 different kinds of birds on the island is the imperial parrot under peril.
+Its rainforests provide a variety of plant life as well, some of which are unique to Dominica.

 Government and politics